Kansas abortion vote: Why recount with such a large margin?

 The two initially wanted the vote recounted in all 105 Kansas counties, but they couldn’t raise the required $229,000.
 Gietzen said the nine counties were chosen based in part on their population and cost.

+The activists seeking the recount also must file finance reports, Mark Skoglund, the executive director of the Kansas Governmental Ethics Commission said last week.
+But Gietzen disputed that in a text to The Associated Press, saying, “we are working on Election Integrity,” not promoting the ballot initiative.

-Votes are being recounted in Douglas County, home to the University of Kansas’ main campus; Johnson County, in suburban Kansas City; Sedgwick County, home to Wichita, Shawnee County, home to Topeka; and Crawford, Harvey, Jefferson, Lyon and Thomas counties.
+Votes were recounted in Douglas County, home to the University of Kansas’ main campus; Johnson County, in suburban Kansas City; Sedgwick County, home to Wichita, Shawnee County, home to Topeka; and Crawford, Harvey, Jefferson, Lyon and Thomas counties.
 Abortion opponents lost all of those counties except Thomas.

 WHO IS BEHIND THIS?